Please help us share God's truths and hope in Christ.

 In both our justification and our sanctification, our confession of sin is a demonstration of our hearts, our repentance, and our desire to draw closer to Jesus.
 It is a demonstration of our unbridled love for Jesus, just as were Peter’s words.
 And that’s exactly what God desires from us.
 He wants us to repent, to turn from sin, to seek His forgiveness, and to be restored to a “cleaner” and closer relationship with Jesus.

 I suggest that the “cleansing agent” in 1 John 1:9 is the faithfulness and justice of Jesus.
-Only Jesus has the power to “forgive us our sins.”
+Only Jesus has the power to cleanse from sin.
 So He gets all the glory!

 1 John 1:9 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.